PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Experiments

 \subsection{Coarsening: conservation of graph spectral properties}

-We evaluate the coarsening phase using Loukas's framework \cite{loukas2019graph}, which analyzes coarsening techniques based on the spectral properties of the graph Laplacian.
-Loukas introduced the \emph{Restricted Spectral Approximation} (RSA) to quantify how well the projection matrix $\Pi = H H^+$ approximates the identity on $\mathcal{U}_k$, the subspace spanned by the $k$ eigenvectors of $L$ associated to the {\em smallest} eigenvalues.
+The performance of our coarsening phase is assessed through Loukas's analytical framework \cite{loukas2019graph}, where coarsening techniques are evaluated based on the spectral properties of the graph Laplacian.
+Loukas introduced the \emph{Restricted Spectral Approximation} (RSA) to quantify how well the projection matrix $\Pi = H H^+$ approximates the identity on $\mathcal{U}_k$, the subspace spanned by the $k$ eigenvectors of $L$ associated with the {\em smallest} eigenvalues.
 RSA is defined as the smallest $\varepsilon$ such that $\|x - \Pi x\|_L \leq \varepsilon \|x\|_L$ for all $x \in \mathcal{U}_k$.
 Here, $L$ is the combinatorial Laplacian, $H$ is the binary coarsening matrix, and $H^+$ is its pseudo-inverse.

+\textbf{Experimental setting:} In these experiments, we compare our method in terms of RSA and computational time with existing coarsening methods: \texttt{heavy\_edge} \cite{karypis1998fast,loukas2018spectrally} and \texttt{variation\_edges} \cite{loukas2019graph} .
+The former iteratively collapses the edge with the largest weight.
+It is fast and simple and represents the basis of more evolved approaches.
+The latter essentially applies \texttt{heavy\_edge} newly defined weights such that the coarsening procedure optimizes the RSA.
+Therefore, it is interesting to compare our coarsening step with \texttt{variation\_edges} in terms of RSA.

-\textbf{Experimental setting:} In these experiments, we compare our method to previously existing methods in terms of RSA and computational time.
-Figure~\ref{fig:RSA} shows the results for our proposed method (PASCO) as well as previously existing methods, namely, the local variation method based on edges proposed by Loukas \cite{loukas2019graph} (\texttt{variation\_edges}) and the heavy edge collapsing method (\texttt{heavy\_edge}) \cite{karypis1998fast,loukas2018spectrally}).
+Figure~\ref{fig:RSA} shows the results for our proposed method (PASCO) and the concurrent methods.
 We display the \texttt{RSA} values with respect to the \emph{compression ratio} $1-\rho^{-1}$.
 Recall that $\rho$ is the \emph{compression factor} defining how much the initial graph is coarsened ($n = \lfloor N/\rho \rfloor$).
-Assuming that $N/\rho$ is an integer, the \emph{compression ratio} corresponds to the ratio $(N-n)/N = 1-\rho^{-1}$. \Cref{fig:RSA} corresponds to real graphs that were used in the experiments of \cite{loukas2019graph} (see \Cref{tab:real_datasets} for some characteristics of these graphs).
-For graphs drawn under the SSBM, results are deferred to \Cref{fig:RSA_SBM}.
-Also, in \Cref{fig:RSA_timings}, we provide the computational times of each coarsening method.
+Assuming that $N/\rho$ is an integer, the \emph{compression ratio} corresponds to the ratio $(N-n)/N = 1-\rho^{-1}$.
+As the coarsening step of PASCO is random, we average the performance over 10 runs.
+The other approaches are not repeated as they are deterministic.

+The experiments are performed on the real graphs used in \cite{loukas2019graph} as well as on random SSBM graphs.
+The real graphs include \texttt{yeast} a protein-protein interaction network, \texttt{airfoil} a mesh for airflow simulation, and \texttt{minnesota} a road network (see \Cref{tab:graph_caracteristics} for some graph characteristics). \Cref{fig:RSA} shows the results for the real graphs while \Cref{fig:RSA_SBM} shows the SSBM ones.
+We provide the computational times of each coarsening method for both dataset in \Cref{fig:RSA_timings}.